cfe-lab/CFEIntact/docs/workflow.md

-# HIVIntact workflow
+# CFEIntact workflow

 ## Preparation

-Before analyzing a sequence, HIVIntact does some initial preprocessing that is used later in the analysis.
+Before analyzing a sequence, CFEIntact does some initial preprocessing that is used later in the analysis.

 ### Alignment to Reference

-For each input sequence, HIVIntact uses the `mafft` software to align it to its subtype sequence.
+For each input sequence, CFEIntact uses the `mafft` software to align it to its subtype sequence.
 This operation is repeated with the reverse complement (RC) of the input sequence to determine if the fit is better.
-If the RC provides a better alignment, HIVIntact uses it instead.
+If the RC provides a better alignment, CFEIntact uses it instead.
 This ensures that the direction in which the original sequence is read does not affect the analysis.

 The alignment is global, and it never fails.